Goopil/laravel-rest-filter/readme.md

 # Rest api scopes
 This package provide a set of scopes to implement somes query filter.
-It is greatly inspired by the package [andersao/l5-repository](https://github.com/andersao/l5-repository)
+It is greatly inspired by the package [andersao/l5-repository](https://github.com/andersao/l5-repository) (A big thanks to him for his great work ;) )

 The multi filter implemented in this packages a really great but not the repository pattern it use.
-So long story short this is just an extract of the filters in Eloqent scopes.
+So long story short, this is just an extract of the filters in Eloquent scopes with some minors adjustments & additions.

+## installation
+`composer require goopil/rest-query-scopes`

 ## usage
-### installation
-`composer require goopil/rest-query-scopes`
 ### On a controller basis registration
 ```
 use App\User;